ajb413/compound-ethglobal-new-york-2023-workshop/README.md

 ## Run

+To run the project, first get JSON RPC provider URLs (for free) at alchemy.com.

+Run the command below with your supplanted JSON RPC URLs.

 After running the server (index.js), navigate to http://localhost:3000/ in a web browser.
 The front-end web files shown are in the `public/` folder.

 ```bash